ovh/docs/pages/platform/integrations/airflow_tuto_04_custom_ai_dag/guide.en-gb.md

 ## Instructions

 The tutorial is divided into three steps:
-- the development of Python script to train Machine Learning model
+- development of Python script to train Machine Learning model
-- the creation of Object Storage containers to store Python script and training metrics
+- creation of Object Storage containers to store Python script and training metrics
-- the creation and launching of the AirFlow DAG to process the data and train the model in AI Training jobs
+- creation and launching of the AirFlow DAG to process the data and train the model in AI Training jobs

 ### Develop your Python code for model training

-This example is based on a existing AI Training tutorial to [launch TensorBoard inside a job](https://docs.ovh.com/gb/en/publiccloud/ai/training/tuto-tensorboard-inside-job/).
+This example is based on an existing AI Training tutorial to [launch TensorBoard inside a job](https://docs.ovh.com/gb/en/publiccloud/ai/training/tuto-tensorboard-inside-job/).

 > [!primary]
 >